coryodaniel/talks/debugging-kubernetes-workloads/README.md

 If we run the same get command again, we'll see that we dont have ANY pods this time.

-When debugging Kubernetes resources remember the layers of abstraction is important.
+When debugging k8s resources remember the layers of abstraction is important.

 Here we dont have any pods... so the issue must be a layer up.